Staphylococcus

 Staphylococcus was one of the leading infections in hospitals and many strains of this bacterium have become antibiotic resistant.
-Despite strong attempts to get rid of them, staph bacteria stay present in hospitals, where they can infect people who are most at risk of infection.
+Despite strong attempts to get rid of them, staphylococcus bacteria stay present in hospitals, where they can infect people who are most at risk from infection.

-Staphylococcus includes at least 43 species.
+Staphylococcus includes at least 44 species.
 Of these, nine have two subspecies, one has three subspecies, and one has four subspecies.
 Many species cannot cause disease and reside normally on the skin and mucous membranes of humans and other animals.
 Staphylococcus species have been found to be nectar-inhabiting microbes.
 They are also a small component of the soil microbiome.

 Taxonomy

 The taxonomy is based on 16s rRNA sequences, and most of the staphylococcal species fall into 11 clusters: